ziv1234/hass_dynalite_component/README.md

 Channels that do not have a name will receive a name "AREANAM Channel X"

-Channels can have an optional argument `type` which can be 'light', 'switch', or 'cover', creating the corresponding entity in Home Assistant
+Channels can have an optional argument `type` which can be 'light', 'switch', or 'cover', creating the corresponding entity in Home Assistant.
+If not defined, 'light' is assumed

 Channels of type 'cover' are ones where setting them to max level opens the cover and min level closes it. some covers (like mine) only need a portion of it, so if they are at 0 and go up to 0.75, they will be fully raised and stopped.
 This can be configures with the optional `factor` parameter